-8.1 Term.
-The initial term of the Agreement begins upon NextRequest’s receipt of payment for Customer’s valid order and extends for the period set out in the Order Form.
-Unless NextRequest receives notice of termination from Customer 60 days or more before the expiration of the initial term (or any renewal term), the Agreement will renew automatically for a term of one year at NextRequest’s then-current rates.
+9.1 Term.
+The term of this agreement begins on the earlier of (1) acceptance of this Agreement by Customer or (2) the first date on which NextRequest begins providing Services to Customer and ends on the later of (a) the last day of the Initial Term as set forth in the Order Form, (b) the last date of any renewal term, or (c) the last date on which NextRequest provides Services to Customer.
+Unless NextRequest receives notice of termination from Customer 60 days or more before the expiration of the initial term (or any renewal term), the Agreement will renew automatically on the terms set forth herein for an additional term of one year at NextRequest’s then-current rates.

-8.3 Termination for Breach.
-Either Party may terminate the Agreement for breach if the other Party materially fails to meet any obligation stated in the Agreement and does not remedy that failure within thirty (30) days of written notice from the nonbreaching Party describing the failure.
+9.3 Termination for Breach.
+Either Party may terminate the Agreement for breach if the other Party materially fails to meet any obligation stated in the Agreement and does not remedy that failure within thirty (30) days of written notice from the non-breaching Party describing the failure.

-8.5 Effect of Termination.
-Upon expiration or termination of this Agreement for any reason, all licenses and rights to use the Service granted to Customer shall terminate immediately and Customer shall immediately cease all use of the Service.
+9.4 Effect of Termination.
+Upon expiration or termination of this Agreement for any reason, all licenses and rights to use the Service granted to Customer shall terminate immediately, and Customer shall immediately cease all use of the Service.
 If Customer has paid in advance for Service, and this Agreement terminates due to material breach of this Agreement by NextRequest, NextRequest shall refund Customer a prorated amount of any amount already paid.
 Upon termination by Customer for convenience or due to material breach by Customer, in addition to any remedy provided in this Agreement or provided in law or equity, NextRequest shall be entitled to retain any amounts already paid.
-The following terms will survive expiration or termination of the Agreement: Sections 2.3-2.7, 4, 5, 6, 11, 12 and 14 as well as all other provisions of the Agreement that by their nature are intended to survive expiration or termination of the Agreement.
+The following terms will survive expiration or termination of the Agreement: Sections 3, 4, 6, 7, 8, 11, 12, and 13 as well as all other provisions of the Agreement that by their nature are intended to survive expiration or termination of the Agreement.

 - Intellectual Property Infringement and Indemnification

 11.1 NextRequest’s Obligations for IP Infringement.
-If any action is instituted by a third party against Customer based upon a claim that any part of the Service (an “Infringing Item”), infringes a United States patent, copyright or trademark, NextRequest’s sole obligation will be at its option and expense to (a) procure for Customer the right to continue using the Infringing Item, (b) replace or modify the Infringing Item so that it is no longer infringing but continues to provide comparable functionality, or (c) terminate this Agreement and Customer’s access to the Service, in which case NextRequest shall refund a prorated amount of any amounts paid for which Service have not yet been received.
+If any action is instituted by a third party against Customer based upon a claim that any part of the Service (an “Infringing Item”), infringes any Intellectual Property right, NextRequest’s sole obligation will be at its option and expense to (a) procure for Customer the right to continue using the Infringing Item, (b) replace or modify the Infringing Item so that it is no longer infringing but continues to provide comparable functionality, or (c) terminate this Agreement and Customer’s access to the Service, in which case NextRequest shall refund a prorated amount of any amounts paid for which Service have not yet been received.
 NextRequest shall have no liability to Customer for any infringement action to the extent such action arises out of a breach of the terms and conditions of this Agreement by Customer or of the use of the Service (or any component part thereof) after it has been modified by Customer without NextRequest’s prior written consent.
-This Section 11.1 states NextRequest’s sole liability to, and Customer’s exclusive remedy against, NextRequest for infringement claims.
+This Section 12.1states NextRequest’s sole liability to Customer, and Customer’s exclusive remedy against NextRequest for infringement claims.

 11.2 Customer's Indemnification of NextRequest.
-Customer agrees to defend, indemnify and hold harmless NextRequest and its affiliates and their respective directors, officers, employees, and agents from and any and all damages, liabilities, costs, and expenses (including reasonable attorneys’ fees) incurred as a result of any claim, judgment, or proceeding relating to or arising out of: (a) Customer’s breach of this Agreement, including of any of its warranties or representations; or (b) any claim alleging that NextRequest has infringed or secondarily infringed on the patent, trademark, trade dress, or copyright of a third party as a result of Customer Content or Customer's use of the Service, whether or not Customer was aware of the allegedly infringing conduct and whether or not the conduct is actually infringing
+Unless prohibited under applicable law given Customer’s status as a public entity, Customer agrees to defend, indemnify and hold harmless NextRequest and its affiliates and their respective directors, officers, employees, and agents from and any and all damages, liabilities, costs, and expenses (including reasonable attorneys’ fees) incurred as a result of any claim, judgment, or proceeding relating to or arising out of: (a) Customer’s breach of this Agreement, including without limitation of any of Customer’s warranties or representations or NextRequest’s Acceptable Use Policy or (b) any claim alleging that NextRequest has infringed or secondarily infringed on the intellectual property or proprietary right of a third party as a result of Customer Content or Customer's use of the Service, whether or not Customer was aware of the allegedly infringing conduct and whether or not the conduct is actually infringing.

 - Disclaimers and Limitations on NextRequest's Liability